ESPN’s ‘First Take’ Host Molly Qerim Shares How She Manages Endometriosis At Work

 From watching her on First Take, you’d probably never believe she struggled with her diagnosis, but, she says, “when I first found out [about my endometriosis], I didn’t really want anyone to know, because I was afraid they would hold it against me.”
 Qerim's current job has been extremely supportive of her taking time for her health when necessary, though she tells Bustle she's only taken time off following surgeries to remove the endometriosis.
 However, at another job, Qerim claims she was body shamed while taking hormone shots, another treatment for endometriosis, which can cause physical side effects.
 “At the time, that [body shaming] was crushing because I thought to myself, you don’t even know what I have to do to get here every day; sometimes I don’t leave my house all weekend so I can be here at work,” she says.
 “I think that’s why I was so scared to be open about having it.”

-Opening at about your health needs at work may be anxiety-provoking, but in the long run, it's an important step towards breaking stigma as well as getting the support you need.
+Opening up about your health needs at work may be anxiety-provoking, but in the long run, it's an important step towards breaking stigma as well as getting the support you need.
 “I hope people that have endometriosis understand that they’re not alone,” says Qerim.
 “We’re just starting to become more outspoken about it, and we’re creating more awareness, which I hope that drives more research.
 We no longer have to suffer in silence.”